Bangladesh and India to swap 18th-century border enclaves

-DHAKA (Reuters) - Bangladesh and India will seal an agreement simplifying their 4,000-km border at the weekend, over four decades after the neighbours first tried to untangle complex territorial rights set down in 1713.
+DHAKA, June 5 (Reuters) - Bangladesh and India will seal an agreement simplifying their 4,000 kilometre (2,500 mile) border at the weekend, over four decades after the neighbours first tried to untangle complex territorial rights set down in 1713.

 In 1974, the then leaders of the two countries - Indira Gandhi of India and Sheikh Mujibur Rahman of Bangladesh - agreed to swap almost 200 enclaves of land located in one country but officially belonging to the other.